syncfusion-content/asp.netwebforms-docs/aspnet/Barcode/Customizing-the-appearance.md

-Note: This color customization is possible only for one dimensional barcodes and it is not supported for two dimensional barcodes._
+> Note: This color customization is possible only for one dimensional barcodes and it is not supported for two dimensional barcodes.

 {% highlight html %}

-Default.aspx

 <div>